miabbott/bootc/docs/src/man/bootc-container-lint.md

 **-h**, **\--help**

-:   Print help (see a summary with -h)
+:   Print help (see a summary with -h).

 # VERSION